ORBGRAND Is Exactly Capacity-achieving via Rank Companding: Conclusion

 In this work, we first analyze the achievable rates of ORBGRAND and its variant under rank companding, CDF-ORBGRAND, from the perspective of the GMI for general binary-input memoryless channels.
 A somewhat unexpected yet basic finding is that the achievable rate of CDF-ORBGRAND is identical to the symmetric capacity, indicating that rank companding loses no information asymptotically.
 Building upon this finding, we extend the analysis to BICM and demonstrate that, CDF-ORBGRAND also achieves the BICM capacity.

 We emphasize that our analytical findings are information-theoretic in nature, which become effective as code lengths grow large.
 In practical scenarios with finite code lengths, CDF-ORBGRAND still exhibits a performance gap relative to ML decoding.
+Related to this point, our recent work~\cite{li2026finite} develops a finite-blocklength analysis of ORBGRAND, including an ORBGRAND-specific random-coding union-type achievability bound, a second-order achievable-rate expansion, and the associated normal approximation.
+Although this analysis is for ORBGRAND rather than CDF-ORBGRAND, it provides a useful basis for extending finite-blocklength analysis to CDF-ORBGRAND and other rank-based GRAND variants.
 Meanwhile, various practical optimization techniques for ORBGRAND have been proposed to enhance its performance in realistic settings; see, e.g., \cite{condo2021high,duffy2022ordered,liu2022orbgrand,wan2024approaching,wan2025fine}.
 In consideration of these, evaluating CDF-ORBGRAND under finite code lengths will be the focus of our future work.

 \appendices